stevedepp/gcp-iot-pipeline/README.md

 - [ ] is this too slow ```gcloud functions logs read --limit 50```?
 - [ ] pretty print ```bq ls --format=pretty mydataset_depp```
 - [ ] remove key.json when tearing down
+- [ ] random number suffix for bucket?
+- [ ] test in diffrent project
+- [ ] CLT asks for account then project name and if project doesnt exist asks if wants to create project

 ### questions
 - [ ] should venv include major installs like gcloud or pubsub's python sdk and libraries like adafruit